PixelSageXD/Splatoon3-Utils/README.md

 ## How to Use

-This part is really simple - just download the `SplatoonUtils.zip` folder from the latest release, extract it, and double click on the program you want to use.
+This part is really simple - just download the `S3-UtilPack.zip` folder from the latest release, extract it, and double click on the program you want to use.
 It should open in some sort of command prompt window and you will be able to do all the inputs and get the correct output.
 If there are formatting errors or it doesn't work, then download an IDE/code editor like IDLE or VSCode and run the files inside those.